nafanz/nafanz.github.io/README.md

-# cloud-storage-table
+# Cloud storage table
-Comparison of cloud storage in the summary table
+Comparison of cloud storage in a pivot table with the ability to sort by columns